jython/book/chapter19.rst

 Shutting down a thread pool should be as simple as calling the ``shutdown`` method on the pool.
-However, you may need to take in account this can happen during extraordinary times in your code.
+However, you may need to take in account this shutdown can happen during extraordinary times in your code.
 Here's the Jython version of a robust shutdown function, as provided in the standard Java docs::